Jegor Lashkin

-Jegor Lashkin (born 2003) is a Moldovan chess player who holds the title of International Master.
+Jegor Lashkin (born 2003) is a Moldovan chess grandmaster.

 Chess career

 Lashkin won the Moldovan Chess Championship in 2023, finishing on 8.5/9, two points ahead of favourite Vladimir Hamitevici.

 In 2024, Lashkin finished fourth in the Sharjah Challengers, after leading five rounds in.

 Lashkin qualified to play in the Chess World Cup 2025.
 He was defeated by Tin Jingyao in the first round.